tmcd82070/Rdistance/README.md

 install.packages("Rdistance")
 ```

-2.  ***Development version***: `Rdistance` is under active development,
+2.  ***Development version***: `Rdistance` is under active development.
-    and the ‘development’ version often contains patches between
+    The development version often contains patches between official
-    official releases.
-Inspect commit messages for commits following the
+    releases.
+Inspect commit messages for commits following the most
-    most recent release for a description of the patches.
+    recent release for a description of the patches.
 Install the
     development version from
     [GitHub](https://github.com/tmcd82070/Rdistance) using: